-In order to protect sanitation workers, households with residents infected or suspected to be infected with COVID-19 should carefully and tightly enclose any waste that may be contaminated with the virus in appropriate bags, consider double-bagging the waste, and ensure that curbside containers are not overfilled so the lids can close completely.
+To protect sanitation workers, households with residents infected or suspected to be infected with COVID-19 should carefully and tightly enclose any waste that may be contaminated with the virus in appropriate bags.
+Consider double-bagging the waste and ensure that curbside containers are not overfilled so the lids can close completely.
 Wash your hands thoroughly after handling any COVID-19 waste.
 More information is available on the Idaho DEQ COVID-19 Wastes page.

 Can my dog or cat become sick with COVID-19?